Monkee-Boy/mbGuides/general/migrations.md

 **SSH**
 * Open your Terminal application and SSH into deploy@habitat.monkee-boy.com.
-* Change into the /var/www directory
+* Change into the /var/www directory.
 * Check the existing production site and see if it redirects to `www` when submitted.
 If so, enter the following ([siteURL] should be replaced with the actual site URL):
 ```
 ~/bin/domaininit [siteURL] www